Middle School TOC hosted by UK

 Disad and case is awesome, more case analysis that is smart will be rewarded in points.
 I think smart and specific counterplans are cool.
 The more specific and in grounded in the literature your CP is, the less likely I am to care about theory.

-I judge K's as I would any other argument - I think they need to have a clearly explained link, internal link, impact, and alternative.
-I default to being a policymaker unless I am convinced I should do something else.
+I enjoy judging these debates.
 Being more specific about the topic is far better than some random backfile check about Baudrillard.
-You should explain your arguments clearly vs using buzz words because I be much more likely to understand what you are trying to communicate.
+You should explain your arguments clearly vs using buzz words because I will be much more likely to understand what you are trying to communicate.

 Planless Affs